flipcoder/midimech/README.md

 - Set your virtual instruments' pitch bend range to double the LinnStrument's value.

 ## How to Play

+### Layout

+Each row consists of a whole tone scale, separated by 4ths, which cause the rows to alternate.
+It sounds strange at first but because of the layout's relation to the circle of 5ths, it makes a number of things easier to play and remember than the default chromatic layout.
+It's much easier to demonstrate than it is to explain, so let's begin!

 ### Basic Scales